Meeting New People Online? Here’s How to Stay Safe and Have Fun

 • About you: Write something interesting but brief.
 Think of it like a conversation starter—just enough to spark curiosity without oversharing.

-Tip: Keep it positive and fun.
+💡Tips: Keep it positive and fun.
 A little humour can go a long way.
-But avoid being too generic or making negative comments about past relationships.
+Avoid ranting about past relationships or listing demands.
+Positivity attracts positivity.

-• Never share your full name, address, workplace, or phone number right away.
+• Skip your full name, workplace, home address, and phone number early on.

-• Look carefully at their social media page.
+• Look them up on social media.
+Real people leave digital breadcrumbs—photos, posts, tags, and friends.
 Check for mutual friends and observe their interactions with others.
 This can give you a clearer sense of who they are because you can usually tell by their social media.

 • Remember, it’s okay to make the first move.
 If they’re interested, they’ll reply.
 If they don’t, at least you tried!

-Tip: Stay confident.
-You have just as much right to initiate contact as anyone else.
+💡Tips: You have just as much right to initiate contact as anyone else.
 Being proactive can increase your chances of connecting with someone genuine.
+Confidence is magnetic.
+You’re not being desperate—you’re being delightfully daring.

 • Keep the conversation light: Focus on shared interests like movies, hobbies, or music.
 Avoid diving too deeply into personal feelings too soon.